 Our skill in producing endangered birds of prey in captivity and releasing them to the wild in significant numbers comes from 40 years of hands-on work by professionals who are passionate about raptors.

-We currently are focused on California Condors and Aplomado Falcons with a propagation and release program that is proven, innovative, and adaptive.
-The result is a growing flock of California Condors in the Grand Canyon region of Arizona and a thriving population of Aplomado Falcons in South Texas.
+We currently are focused on California Condors with a propagation and release program that is proven, innovative, and adaptive.
+The result is a growing flock of California Condors in the canyonlands of northern Arizona and southern Utah.
+A former propagation and release program for Aplomado Falcons has produced a thriving population in South Texas.
 Once these species achieve self-sustaining populations, they, like the Peregrine Falcon, will be removed from the U.S. Endangered Species List.